hashicorp/terraform-provider-azurerm/website/docs/r/firewall.html.markdown

 * `ip_configuration` - (Required) An `ip_configuration` block as documented below.

-* `management_ip_configuration` - (Optional) A `management_ip_configuration` block as documented below, which can be used to force-tunnel traffic.
+* `management_ip_configuration` - (Optional) A `management_ip_configuration` block as documented below, which allows force-tunnelling of traffic to be performed by the firewall.
 Changing this forces a new resource to be created.

 * `threat_intel_mode` - (Optional) The operation mode for threat intelligence-based filtering.
 Possible values are: `Off`, `Alert` and `Deny`.
 Defaults to `Alert`